-The City of Lincoln Council's (CoLC's) housing department is a stock retained local authority, meaning we retain the ownership and management of our properties.
-CoLC is committed to providing the best services possible for our tenants, who occupy approximately 7,800 properties throughout the city.
-Our properties are a mix of houses, bungalows, maisonettes, and flats, some of which are in our three high rise blocks.
-The CoLC's stock also includes approximately 1,200 garages.
-We are committed to providing the best service possible to our tenants.
+The City of Lincoln Council (CoLC) is a stock retained local authority, committed to providing the best services possible for our tenants, who occupy approximately 7,800 properties throughout the city.
+Our homes are a mix of houses, bungalows, maisonettes and flats, some of which are in our three high rise blocks.

-The CoLC aims to deliver a continuously improving scheduled repair and maintenance service by making sure that day to day repairs are carried out, on time and to a high standard that customers are satisfied with, whilst maintaining value for money within the service at all times.
+The CoLC aims to deliver a continuously improving responsive repair and maintenance service by making sure that day to day repairs are carried out quickly, on time and to a high standard that customers are satisfied with, whilst maintaining value for money within the service at all times.

 The CoLC will ensure that all properties are repaired and maintained, providing a safe home environment for all its residents and tenants.
-The housing team will also contribute to the financial viability of the organisation by improving performance, with a main focus on 'right first time' repairs wherever possible.
+The service area will also contribute to the financial viability of the organisation by improving performance, with a main focus on 'right first time' repairs wherever possible.